Strivin0311/llms-learning/models/foundation/bloom.md

 # Bloom
-*Here's some resources about Bloom*
+*Here're some resources about Bloom*